JanuszPelc/StereoTool/README.md

+## JP Stereo Tool

-**JP Stereo Tool** is a native device for Bitwig Studio that fills a gap in its metering options.
+A native device for Bitwig Studio that fills a gap in its metering options.

 Primarily functioning as a stereo balance and phase correlation meter, it helps maintain well-balanced mixes and identify mono compatibility issues.